Tarik4Rashid4/ANA/README.md

 /*
+The code contains two packages
+1- ANA.winrar in java.
 The code is designed by Hama Rashid, D. N.
+2- ana.zip, this is converted code matlab.

 ***
 ***